Space-CWBY/CIFLE/README.md

 Python 3.12 or newer is recommended.

 ## Citation
-If you use this code or model in your research, please cite our work
+If you use this code or model in your research, please cite our work.
-(citation details to be added upon publication).